Tim-eleazu/terra-agro-cicd/README.md

-# terra-agro-cicd
+# Using ArgoCD & Terraform to Manage Kubernetes Cluster

-# Vue Admin Web App (Kubernetes + ArgoCD)
+### Vue Admin Web App (Kubernetes + ArgoCD)

 This project contains the Kubernetes deployment configuration for the Vue Admin frontend application.
 It is configured for GitOps using ArgoCD.
+The application is found at `/vue-web-app`

 ## 🚀 Deployment Overview
 The Vue app is containerized and deployed to an EKS cluster via Kubernetes manifests located in the `manifests/` directory.
 ArgoCD watches this directory and automatically syncs changes to the cluster.